-Your child's health is a matter of major importance to us.
-CDC/Licensing requires that precautions be taken to safeguard the health of all children enrolled.
-This includes excluding children from attending with symptoms outlines below.
-Parents, please be responsible and notify the school when your child is out sick and if any testing/diagnosis are confirmed and must keep them at home until exclusion criteria are resolved.
+The health of your child is of the utmost importance to us.
+Child's Day and Child Care Licensing requires that precautions be taken to safeguard the health of all children enrolled.
+This includes excluding children from attending with symptoms outlined below.
+Please notify the school when your child is out sick and if a specific diagnosis is confirmed.
 The school will notify families and staff about any illnesses.

-Accepting Admin/staff will question all parents at drop off and if a child appears to be sick, it is also the Admin/staff's responsibility to ask a parent to take a child back home if the child is deemed not well enough to be at school.
+Administrator or staff will ask parents at drop off how their child is feeling and if a child appears to be sick, it is also the Administrator or staff's responsibility to ask a parent to take a child back home if the child is deemed not well enough to be at school.

-Teachers will also conduct health checks on each child during the day including temp checks.
+Teachers will also conduct health checks on each child during the day, which may include temperature checks.
 Admin/staff will question parents about scrapes, bruises, etc. that are visible.
-Child's Day does not employ a school nurse; therefore, any first aid administered, or medication given will be done by the child's teacher or the office personnel.
+Child's Day does not employ a school nurse; therefore, any first aid administered, or medication given will be done by the child's teacher or administrative personnel.

 A child who becomes ill at school will be removed from their classroom and cared for in a separate space by one caregiver until their parents are able to promptly pick them up from school.
+Children who are sick must be taken home within one hour of being contacted as we do not have facilities to care for sick children.
+If neither parent can be reached, other persons listed on your enrollment forms will be called.